← All startup costs

 Frequently asked questions

-What's the cheapest way to start a coffee shop?
+What is the cheapest way to start a coffee business?

-What financing options are available for new coffee shop owners?
+What ongoing costs surprise new coffee shop owners?

 Related: Food Business Ideas list